 But whatever I am saying is muffled by their jumpers as they hug me.
 They don’t care what I got.
 They just care that I had done it.
 I am proud of myself too.
 But not for long.
 I don’t like feeling proud of myself.
 It makes me feel selfish.
 I shrug them off.
 Nothing special really.
 An anticlimax.
 But it didn’t matter to them.
 Their response would have been the same whatever.
 I think I’d like pancakes for breakfast today.

-And what I realised clearly then was what I had actually known all along.
+And then I began to see.
 These grades don’t define you.
 Perhaps they define the work ethic over the past few years.
 Perhaps they define the fear you feel in an exam hall.
 Perhaps they define the motivation that will empower you to go on to do great things.
 But they don’t define you.
 People love you for who you are, not for your grades.
 The people telling me it was going to be alright, were right.
 I didn’t believe them, and there are times in the future when I expect I won’t either, but I know it deep down.
 Even if you got 4 Us in your A levels, there are people who will love you, support you and lift you up to new heights.

 In the moment we can get caught up, and place importance on the wrong things.
 Don’t forget who you are for the sake of your grades.
 They are important, don’t get me wrong, but they are not you.
-Failure is not getting bad grades, but letting those grades get you down and change who you are at heart.
-So if you got 4 A*s or if you got 4 Us, don’t let this define who you are.
-They are letters.
-They do matter, but other things matter too.
-Have the self confidence to say that you are amazing because of who you are, not because of your grades.
 Use your grades to achieve new and better things.
 Carry on to practice what you have learnt.
 Keep studying, keep working hard.
 But don’t do it to prove the grades right or wrong.
 Do it for yourself, and your own pleasure.
 Change the world, but don’t change yourself.

 If you received A level results today, let me know how it went.
 Did you feel the same way as me?
 Had you been through the nerves before at GCSE and so were calmer?
 Could you sleep?
 Did everything turn out OK?
 I’m sure it did.
 Oh dear I’m sounding like my family now… Did you go through all this years ago?
 Does it all seem a breeze?
 Are you receiving GCSE results next week?
 How are you feeling?
 Do you still have this all to come?